mikhae1/terraform-provider-terrahelm/README.md

 # TerraHelm Provider

-**Terrahelm** is a third-party [Terraform](https://www.terraform.io/) provider that allows managing [Helm](https://helm.sh/) releases using the Helm CLI.
+**TerraHelm** is a third-party [Terraform](https://www.terraform.io/) provider designed for managing [Helm](https://helm.sh/) releases via Helm CLI.

-It's worth mentioning that Terraform might not be the hero of Helm deployment orchestration, but if you're set on teaming them up, utilizing the Helm CLI directly is the most effective approach.
-This provider downloads and installs the Helm binary if it is not already installed, and provides the necessary configuration options to connect to a Kubernetes cluster.
-Using the Helm CLI makes it much easier to debug release installations and perform other Helm-related tasks.
+If you're currently leveraging Terraform for your infrastructure, contemplating the adoption of an advanced GitOps solution in the future, and in need of an seamless tool for integrating Helm with Terraform, look no further.
+TerraHelm streamlines the process by downloading and installing the Helm binary and providing essential configuration options for the Helm release management.
+While Terraform might not be the go-to tool for Helm deployment orchestration, incorporating the Helm CLI directly through the Terraform proves to be a highly effective strategy that simplifies the debugging of release installations and other Helm-related tasks.

 ## Features

-- **Binary Management**: Terrahelm downloads and installs any Helm binary to the `cache_dir` directory (`.terraform` by default).
-This feature makes it easy to switch between different Helm versions.
+- **Binary Management**: Terrahelm downloads and installs specified Helm binary to the `cache_dir` directory (`.terraform/terrahelm_cache/`).
+This enables seamless switching between different Helm versions with minimal hassle.
-- **Debugging**: Terrahelm simplifies the process of debugging and troubleshooting any issues that may arise during the deployment process by allowing users to manually run the same commands provider uses.
-You can quickly identify and fix problems by using the CLI's various commands and options.
+- **Git Repository Integration**: Terrahelm supports direct downloads of charts from Git repositories, streamlining the integration of custom Helm charts into your configuration.
-- **Git Repository Support**: Terrahelm supports downloading charts directly from git repositories, which simplifies the integration of custom Helm charts into your configuration.
+- **Debugging**: Simplifying the troubleshooting process, TerraHelm empowers users to manually execute the same Helm CLI commands utilized by the provider.

 ## Installation

-To install the TerraHelm Provider, add a provider requirements section to your code:, so it can be installed and managed automatically by Terraform:
+To install the TerraHelm Provider, include a provider requirements section in your Terraform code for automatic installation and management:

 ```hcl
 terraform {